 Oregon lawmaker faces expulsion in assault on state Capitol

 SALEM, Ore.
-(AP) — Oregon House Speaker Tina Kotek wants to expel a lawmaker who allowed violent protesters into the state Capitol in December.
-The House could vote as early as Monday on her resolution.
+(AP) — Oregon House Speaker Tina Kotek wants to expel a Republican lawmaker who allowed violent protesters into the state Capitol in December.

-Rep. Mike Nearman was seen on security cameras opening the door to the capitol, which was closed to the public because of the coronavirus pandemic.
-He also allegedly told people in a video days beforehand that he would let them in if they texted him.
+Kotek introduced a resolution that says if two-thirds of the members of the House of Representatives concur, Rep. Mike Nearman would be expelled from the House.
+Minutes before the House opened its floor session late Monday morning, her office announced that Kotek appointed a committee to consider expulsion.

+The committee, composed of three Democrats and three Republicans, will convene later this week and take up the resolution, Kotek’s press release said.

 As lawmakers met in emergency session on Dec.
 21 to deal with economic fallout from the coronavirus pandemic, far-right rioters entered the building.
 They sprayed chemical irritants at police who finally expelled them.
 Outside, protesters broke windows on the Capitol and assaulted journalists.